 - Control Panels

 - Site Map/RSS Feeds

-How To Install VMware Server 1.0.4 On Ubuntu 7.10 (Gutsy Gibbon)
+How To Install VMware Server (Version 1.0.6) On An Ubuntu 8.04 Desktop

-This tutorial provides step-by-step instructions about how to install the free VMware Server on an Ubuntu 7.10 (Gutsy Gibbon) system.
+This tutorial provides step-by-step instructions on how to install VMware Server (version 1.0.6) on an Ubuntu 8.04 desktop system.
 With VMware Server you can create and run guest operating systems ("virtual machines") such as Linux, Windows, FreeBSD, etc. under a host operating system.
 This has the benefit that you can run multiple operating systems on the same hardware which saves a lot of money, and you can move virtual machines from one VMware Server to the next one (or to a system that has the VMware Player which is also free).

 Zimbra Integration With Samba - Ubuntu Based (Similar To AD And Exchange)

 This tutorial shows how to configure Zimbra Collaboration Server (ZCS) and Samba to act as a primary domain controller (PDC) that uses LDAP as a centralized database for authenticating users on Linux and Windows desktops.

 The Perfect Desktop - Linux Mint 5 Elyssa R1